top of page

 - MSOM Service Management SIG Conference, June 2022

-- RMP Conference, Spotlight Presentation, June 2022
+- Revenue Management & Pricing Conference, Spotlight Presentation, June 2022

 - EC'22 Poster Session, June 2022